 The event, in its second year at Werner and fifth year overall, makes kids with special needs feel like big league ballplayers.

 After the national anthem, the announcer called out the player’s names and they ran down the freshly chalked foul lines along the base paths and were greeted with cheers at home plate.
-The kid’s names and pictures were displayed on the big screen above the left field stands, same as the pros.
+The kid’s names and pictures flash on the big screen above the left field stands, same as the pros.

 The field, normally home to the Kansas City Royals’ Triple-A affiliate, seemed like the perfect place for the pint-sized players.